microsoft/RoomAliveToolkit/README.md

 The one thing you will need to change is the ‘displayIndex’ value under the single projector.
 If there is only one main display and the projector attached to the PC, the projector displayIndex probably should be ‘1’ (the main display being ‘0’).
 To verify this, return to CalibrateEnsemble.exe and select Setup… Show Projector Server Connected Displays.
 This will open a window on all available displays showing the displayIndex value for each (note that these values may not match the values reported in the Display Settings dialog in Windows).
 Select Setup… Hide Projector Server Connected Displays when you have noted the displayIndex associated with the projector.

+*Important*: ProjectorServer and the calibration process is not High-DPI aware.
+If you find that the display showing the display index does not fill the entire projected display area, turn off DPI scaling (set to 100%), and try again.

 Change the displayIndex value (again, probably ‘1’) and save the file.

 ## Acquire Calibration Images